Free Consultations 24/7

 Whether you’re looking for a new doctor or have been with the same one for years, you want to be sure that you can fully trust their judgment and level of care.
 Researching your doctor online can help you learn more about their experience, professionalism, and bedside manner, but reviews aren’t always accurate, trustworthy, or complete.

-One of the best ways to learn about your doctor’s reputation and track record is to find out whether they’ve ever been sued for medical malpractice or had disciplinary actions taken against them by the state medical board.
+One of the best ways to learn about your doctor’s reputation and track record is to find out if they’ve ever been sued for medical malpractice or had disciplinary actions taken against them by the state medical board.
 And thankfully, there are resources for finding out both.

-Although it’s important to find out if your doctor has been sued for medical malpractice, the first thing you should do is ensure that they’re properly educated and licensed.
-Docinfo.org is a website created by the Federation of State Medical Boards of the United States, Inc., and it allows you to easily look up your doctor and get information including their education, certification/specialty, active licenses, and whether any actions have been filed against them.
+Docinfo.org is a website created by the Federation of State Medical Boards, and it allows you to easily look up your doctor and get information, including their education, certification/specialty, active licenses, and whether any actions have been filed against them.
 You can also search specifically for doctors in Ohio by using the eLicense Ohio website’s database.

 The State Medical Board of Ohio’s website has a database of monthly formal actions dating back to 2013.
 You can use this database to cross-reference and verify any actions you see listed on other databases, including docinfo.org.